What is PMDD?

 Symptom Tracker

-PMDD cannot be diagnosed through blood, hormone, or saliva tests.
-While these tests may help rule out other conditions (such as thyroid disorders or hormone imbalances), they cannot confirm a diagnosis of PMDD.
-The only current method for diagnosing PMDD is by tracking symptoms daily throughout at least two complete menstrual cycles.
+Premenstrual Disorders (PMDs) cannot be diagnosed through blood, hormone, or saliva tests.
+While these tests can help rule out other underlying conditions, such as hormone imbalances or thyroid disorders, they cannot confirm a diagnosis.
+The only current method for diagnosing PMDD is by tracking symptoms daily throughout at least two menstrual cycles.

-This downloadable tracker includes the Daily Record of Severity of Problems (DRSP), the gold-standard, clinically validated tool used by healthcare providers, clinicians, and researchers, alongside additional IAPMD-designed worksheets.
+Because PMDD and PME symptoms are cyclical, it is crucial to understand your patterns, especially regarding ovulation and the luteal phase.
+Tools like the IAPMD PMDs Symptom Tracker.
+This downloadable tracker includes the Daily Record of Severity of Problems (DRSP), the gold-standard, clinically validated tool used by healthcare providers, clinicians, and researchers to help you see your cycle clearly and advocate for appropriate care.

-Please print out the tracking sheets and complete them daily to capture how symptoms change throughout your cycle.
+Please print out these tracking sheets and complete them daily to capture how symptoms change throughout your cycle for at least two full menstrual cycles.
 Bring the completed charts to healthcare appointments to support evaluation, diagnosis, and treatment planning.